Venison: a bit like beef but far tastier and better for you!

-- Heat the cooking oil in a heavy pan.
-Add the onions, garlic and carrots and sweat them gently for about 10 minutes.
+- Heat the cooking oil in a heavy pan on the hob.
+Add the chopped onions, garlic and carrots and sweat them gently for about 10 minutes.

 - Add the venison mince and brown it gently.

-- Add in the chopped leeks.
-Once they have wilted, add the red wine, bay leaves, tomato paste and chutney.
+- Next, add the chopped leeks.
+Once they have wilted, pour in the red wine, and mix in the bay leaves, tomato paste and chutney.

-- Bring to a gentle simmer, add a lid and cook very gently for about an hour.
+- Bring to a gentle simmer, cover and cook very gently for about an hour.
 The meat should be tender, the gravy should be thickened and rich.
 Adjust the seasoning to taste.

 - Meanwhile, preheat the oven to 180C.

-- Place the venison mixture into an ovenproof dish with enough depth to add the potato and celeriac layer.
+- Place the venison mixture into an ovenproof dish.

 - Cover with foil and cook in the oven for an hour.
-To see if it it’s ready or not, just test the topping with the point of a knife.
-If it gives and is soft, it’s done.
+To see if it’s ready or not, just test the topping with the point of a knife.
+If it gives and it’s soft, it’s done.
 If not, give it another 15 minutes.

 - Remove the foil and brown the top with the oven grill element on.
 It should be golden and crispy on top.